douglasbagnall/nga-kupu/README.md

 # nga-kupu
 Identify Māori words in text.

-Both scripts have only been tested on python3.
+Both scripts are only intended for python3.
 To install the package, run `python3 setup.py install` from the working directory

 `auaha_tūtira_tū` creates the stoplists used in the `kōmiri_kupu` function (which is called in the `kupu_tūtira` script) from a user-provided English corpus.
 However I have provided such lists in a subfolder referenced throughout the code called `taumahi_tūtira`, created from Google's provided list of 20,000 most commonly used English words.
 You may recreate these lists from the same corpus or make your own by executing the script thusly.